NCAS Computational Modelling Services

 You should be able to do this alongside any Cylc 7 suites you have running.

-Assuming you have set up your ARCHER2 and Jasmin environments to have Cylc 7 available, you should not need to make any further changes.
+Assuming you have set up your ARCHER2 environment (and JASMIN if required) to have Cylc 7 available, you should not need to make any further changes.
 The workflow will simply pick up the appropriate Cylc version when it runs.

 Running a workflow